department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/discovery/login.gov adoption discovery research findings.md

 <br>

-**2. Veterans see security as the VA's responsibility, but they're motivated to be more careful if their at risk for not being able to access their benefits, or, they understand how their actions affect fellow Veterans.**
+**2. Veterans see security as the VA's responsibility, but they're motivated to be more careful if they feel at risk of not being able to access their benefits, or, they understand how their actions affect fellow Veterans.**

 Labels: `AUD: Veterans`, `PRDT: Login.gov`, `PRDT: Login`, `BNFT: Healthcare`, `VETJNY: Taking care of themselves Veteran`, `RESRCH: Generative (discovery)`, `RESRCH: Evaluative`, `RESRCH: Interviews`, `RESRCH: In-person`